 Next, using a utility knife, you will want to cut vertical slices into all 4 of the strips.
 Hold the utility knife so that it is parallel and almost flat against the cardboard strip, then make slices across the entire strip.

 Go all the way across from left to right, then turn the strip around 180 degrees and make slices again from left to right, so that you’re going over the previous cuts but they are now being cut in the opposite direction.
 Then after you are all done, using your fingers, bend the cardboard strips along the entire length to break up the rigidity of the cardboard so that it will be able to be wrapped around your wood base.
 That’s about as clear as mud right?
 Yeah, I thought so.
-That’s why I made this video
+Don’t worry there is a video below.

-Next, take 2 of the 4 strips and tear them into 3 different sizes.
-One set should be approximately 1/2 inch, the next 1 inch and the last set 1.5 inches.
-Don’t worry about measuring and trying to be exact, you want to be the opposite of exact.
 Also, make sure you tear, don’t cut with scissors/knife or they will look too perfect.
-Take the two, 0.75 x 19.5″ strips and using Elmer’s glue, attach the torn pieces to the top of them.
+Take the strips you had set aside in the beginning and using Elmer’s glue, attach the torn pieces to the top of them.
 Be random about it.
 Glue a 1.5″ piece then about 1 inch over from that, glue a 1″ piece, then a half inch over glue another 1″ then glue a 1/2″ piece and so on.
 Then glue some 1/2″ pieces on top of the 1.5″ pieces.
 Clear as mud again right?
-Watch this video
+No problem, there’s another video below.

-And there you have it, your very own DIY wood log charger.
+And there you have it, your very own DIY wood log chargers.
 I used mine for my Winter Weinerland themed table setting.
 How did you use your’s?
 I’d love to see your design on Facebook or Instagram – tag us @stencildiystudios.